BenLauwens/ThinkJulia.jl/docs/src/chap10.md

 ## Arrays and strings

-A string is a sequence of characters and a list is a sequence of values, but a list of characters is not the same as a string.
-To convert from a string to a list of characters, you can use the function `collect`:
+A string is a sequence of characters and an array is a sequence of values, but an array of characters is not the same as a string.
+To convert from a string to an array of characters, you can use the function `collect`:

 ```@repl
 t = collect("spam");